tedneward/INFO314-TicTacToeRFC/RFC.md

 Sent by a client to a server to initiate a session with the server.
 The command is expected to include the version of the protocol understood by the client, and an identifier by which the client identifies itself--an email address for a human, for example, or a GUID for an autonomous agent.
 Examples: `HELO 1 ted@tedneward.com` or `HELO 1 0cb8d694-3999-4bc6-8351-0e978b62a08d`.
 The server is expected to respond with a [session initiation]() command.

 ### JOIN
+Sent by the client to the server to join a given game identified in the body by the game-identifier.

+### JOND
 Sent by the server to the client to indicate the client has successfully joined the game.
-The message will include the JOIN command, and the game identifier.
+The message will include the client identifier of the client making the request, and the game identifier.
+If the game now has its necessary number of players, the server will then also send out a YRMV message to all clients indicating the player whose move it is.

+### LIST
+This is sent by the client to the server to ask it for a list of all the currently-open games.
+"Open" games are those that do not have a full complement of players.
+If the LIST message is sent with a body of `CURR` following it, then the server responds with a list of all games currently open and in-play.
+If the LIST message is sent with a body of `ALL`, the server responds with a list of all games it currently holds: open, in-play, and finished.
+The server responds with....

 ### MOVE

-### STAT
-This message expects a game-identifier body, indicating the game whose status is requested.

 ### TERM
 This message indicates the termination of a game.
 The message includes the game-identifier, and the client-identifier of the player who is declared the winner.
 For games which are stalemate, no client-identifier is sent after the game-identifier.